 Generally speaking, laser hair removal is a safe procedure.
 There are pregnant women who have gotten parts of their body lasered, whether during early pregnancy or towards the final weeks of gestation.
 In fact, many pregnant women will seek reliable hair removal methods precisely because of the changes that may be taking place in their bodies.

 If you’re seeing changes to your normal hair growth cycle and considering laser hair removal methods, discuss your options with your doctor.
 A gynecologist or a dermatologist can answer your questions about laser hair removal and whether you should wait to get the procedure.
-They can provide guidance and recommendations based on your individual circumstances and medical history.

 The American Society of Plastic Surgeons suggests a couple of potential risks linked to laser hair removal.
 These include: